open-telemetry/opentelemetry-js-contrib/README.md

 ## Useful links

-* For more information on OpenTelemetry, visit: <https://opentelemetry.io/>
+* For more information on OpenTelemetry, visit [OpenTelemetry.io](https://opentelemetry.io/)
-* For help or feedback on this project, join us in [GitHub Discussions][discussions-url]
+* For help or feedback on this project, join us in [GitHub Discussions][discussions-url] or in [Slack](https://cloud-native.slack.com/archives/C01NL1GRPQR)
+* For more 3rd party components for JS as well as other languages, check [OpenTelemetry Registry](https://opentelemetry.io/registry/)

 ## License